spdx/spdx-3-model/model/Dataset/Properties/datasetSize.md

 ## Description

-DatasetSize Captures how large a dataset is.
+Captures how large a dataset is.
 The size is to be measured in bytes.

 ## Metadata